nce/sedater/README.md

 - Python3.4.2
 - Python3.3.4

-`Python2.7.10` is currently not supported.
+`Python2.7.10 & Python3.2` are currently not supported.
 This might change in the future.

 That's why the the [build status](https://travis-ci.org/nce/sedater) is generally a good indicator of the python versions which are runable.n